BillyGe00/Predicting-AF-among-ESUS-Patients/README.md

 # Predicting-AF-among-ESUS-Patients

 This repository serves to introduce as well as to track the progress of the ESUS-AF research project.
-It includes a high-level research plan and an up-to-date progress report.
+It includes a high-level research plan, an up-to-date progress report, and a detailed project documentation.

 ## Aim One